seiselen/CFHS/Lessons/Intro_To_OOP.md

 ## OOP in Java

-w3schools offers some advantages of OOP –vs– Procedural Programming [link](https://www.w3schools.com/java/java_oop.asp), for which we provide some additional insights…
+w3schools [offers some advantages to OOP](https://www.w3schools.com/java/java_oop.asp) –vs– Procedural Programming, for which we provide some additional insights…

 * **OOP is faster and easier to execute:** whereas POP can be much more [needlessly] complex as a 'jungle' of control flow statements, etc.
 * **OOP provides a clear structure for programs:** whereas POP can encompass massive and confusing nested code block hierarchies, etc.